Millions have seen the compelling story that celebrates the 117 English men, women, and children whose dream still lives on in this American original.

-Over 130 actors, technicians, designers and volunteers gather each spring to begin rehearsals to bring The Lost Colony to life for another summer season.
+Over 100 actors, technicians, singers, dancers, designers and volunteers gather each spring to begin rehearsals to bring The Lost Colony to life for another summer season.
 The production is enormous.
 The stage itself is over three times larger than most Broadway stages in New York City.
-You will be seated in the center of the action with the show happening on three sides of you and even sometimes right next to you in the aisle.
+You are seated in our open-air theatre, located on the Roanoke Sound, with the stars above and live action happening on three sides of you.

 First staged in 1937, The Lost Colony is the nation’s premier and longest-running outdoor symphonic drama.
-Written by Pulitzer Prize-winning playwright Paul Green, The Lost Colony’s 82nd anniversary season opens May 31 and plays through Aug.
-23, 2019 at Manteo’s Waterside Theatre, on North Carolina’s Outer Banks.
+Written by Pulitzer Prize-winning playwright Paul Green, The Lost Colony’s 83rd anniversary season opens May 29 and plays through Aug.
+21, 2020 at Roanoke Island’s Waterside Theatre, on North Carolina’s Outer Banks.